You are here

 If you plan to travel overseas for breast implants, keep in mind that the quality of medical care you receive may be different to what you would receive in Australia.
 The implant used in your procedure may not have undergone the same regulatory scrutiny.
 It would be in your best interests to discuss your plans with your health professional before you travel.

-The Royal Australasian College of Surgeons has developed a checklist for you to consider before you plan for surgery in another country, which can be found in their Medical Tourism Advice Position Paper.
+The Royal Australasian College of Surgeons has developed a checklist for you to consider (pdf,158,11kb) before you plan for surgery in another country.
 Further information about travelling overseas for medical care can be found on the Australian Government's Smartraveller website.

 Know the symptoms of breast implant associated cancer